-Petitioners seek a writ of prohibition because the Circuit Court exceeded its legitimate powers and committed clear legal error when it entered an Administrative Order directing the DHHR to make payments to its service providers within a prescribed time period for all current and future invoices received in Marion County, West Virginia, and required CPS workers to provide authorization of payment letters to service providers.
+Petitioners seek a writ of prohibition because the Circuit Court exceeded its legitimate powers and committed clear legal error when it entered an Administrative Order directing the DHHR to make payments to its service providers within a prescribed time period for all current and future invoices received in Preston County, West Virginia.
 In such instances, this Court has established the following standard of review for issuing a writ of prohibition:

-In determining whether to entertain and issue the writ of prohibition for cases not involving an absence of jurisdiction but only where it is claimed that the lower tribunal exceeded its legitimate powers, this Court will examine five factors: (1) whether the party seeking the writ has no other adequate means, such as direct appeal, to obtain the desired relief; (2) whether the petitioner will be damaged or prejudiced in a way that is not correctable on appeal; (3) whether the lower tribunal's order is clearly erroneous as a matter of law; (4) whether the lower tribunal's order is an oft repeated error or manifests persistent disregard for either procedural or substantive law; and (5) whether the lower tribunal's order raises new and important problems or issues of law of first impression.
+In determining whether to entertain and issue the writ of prohibition for cases not involving an absence of jurisdiction but only where it is claimed that the lower tribunal exceeded its legitimate powers, this Court will examine five factors: (1) whether the party seeking the writ has no other adequate means, such as direct appeal, to obtain the desired relief; (2) whether the petitioner will be damaged or prejudiced in a way that is not correctable on appeal; (3) whether the lower tribunal's order is clearly erroneous as a matter of law; (4) whether the lower tribunal's order is an off repeated error or manifests persistent disregard for either procedural or substantive law; and (5) whether the lower tribunal's order raises new and important problems or issues of law of first impression.
 These factors are general guidelines that serve as a useful starting point for determining whether a discretionary writ of prohibition should issue.
 Although all five factors need not be satisfied, it is clear that the third factor, the existence of clear error as a matter of law, should be given substantial weight.

 Syl.
 Pt.
 4, State ex rel.
 Hoover v.
 Berger, 199 W. Va.
 12, 483 S.E.2d 12 (1996); see also Syl.
 Pt.
 2, State ex rel.
 West Virginia Nat'l Auto Ins.
 Co. v.
 Bedell, 223 W.Va.
 222, 672 S.E.2d 358 (2008); Syl.
 Pt.
 1, State ex rel.
 Blake v.
 Hatcher, 218 W. Va.
 407, 624 S.E.2d 844 (2005); Syl.
 Pt.
 1, State ex rel.
-Cosenza v.
-Hill, 216 W. Va.
-482, 607 S.E.2d 811 (2004); Syl.
-Pt.
-2, State ex rel.
 Isferding v.
 Canady, 199 W. Va.
 209, 483 S.E.2d 555 (1997).

 The first two factors--whether the party seeking the writ has no other adequate means, such as direct appeal, to obtain the desired relief and whether the petitioner will be damaged or prejudiced in a way that is not correctable on appeal--unquestionably are present here.
 The subject Administrative Order was entered without formal advance notice to Petitioner.
-The Administrative Order was entered in a specific juvenile abuse and neglect proceeding, and therefore, procedurally, it is unclear in what manner relief may be sought aside from the motions filed.
+Indeed, the Administrative Order was not entered in any specific case action, and therefore, procedurally, it is unclear in what manner relief may be sought aside from the motions filed.
 In response, Petitioner filed a Motion to Dismiss and a Motion to Stay, yet has received no ruling from the Circuit Court on those motions.
-To that point, the undersigned's office was informally advised to file a Notice of Appearance for the limited purpose of responding to the Court's Administrative Order.
-It is unheard of that an Order be issued against an entity requiring it to act in a broad manner that exceeds the scope of the specific action.
-This procedural means for the DHHR to obtain any relief at all underscores the fact that the Administrative Order was procedurally improper.
+To that point, the undersigned's office was informally advised by Judge Shaffer's law clerk to file a miscellaneous action to be heard on Petitioner's Motion.
+It is unheard of that a party against whom an Order is issued has no formal docketed mechanism to seek relief, which underscores the fact that the Administrative Order was procedurally improper.
 The Circuit Court's imposition on such operational processes of the DHHR is violative of the separation of powers doctrine.